mercadolibre/piper/README.md

 Piper is also a pipeline library for Go heavily influenced by [whiskybadger's article](https://whiskybadger.io/post/introducing-go-pipeline/) and [Netty](https://netty.io/)

 ## Operators
-Operators are the basic building block for the pipeline.
+Operators are the basic building blocks for the pipeline.
 These come in two flavors: regular and sink.
-The former takes an input and an output channel and can be used either as an intermediate or ouput stage.
+The former takes an input and an output channel and can be used either as an middle or output stage.
 The latter is used to end a pipeline that doesn't have an output.

 ```go